Udemy Review Introduction

 However, unlike some other MOOC platforms, Udemy doesn’t offer courses created by universities and other educational institutions.
 Instead, Udemy is a course marketplace.
 That means that absolutely anyone — including you — can sell and create online courses on the platform.
 Instructors aren’t required to have any prior teaching experience or even prove their knowledge in the subject they’re teaching.

 And while Udemy has an extensive course review and rating system in place, the overall quality and consistency of courses can vary considerably.
-The fact that Udemy is a marketplace also means that you have to pay for each course you want to take individually.e
+For a selection of some of the best courses on Udemy, see our list of recommendations.
+The fact that Udemy is a marketplace also means that you have to pay for each course you want to take individually.

 Is Udemy accredited?